Friends remember Microsoft renegade Eric Engstrom, who suggested a DirectX console

 But Engstrom was exuberant about it, and his joy was infectious.
 Engstrom threw food at other people, starting a food fight.
 Engstrom carved the face off a roasted pig and passed the skin around to everybody else.

-“He was laughing and roaring and banging his plastic cup on the table and demanding more wine,” Engstrom said.
+“He was laughing and roaring and banging his plastic cup on the table and demanding more wine,” St. John said.
 “He didn’t care if anybody else was having a quiet banquet, and you couldn’t help but participate.
 We all joined in.
 It was the most phenomenal Viking banquet you could possibly imagine.
 That’s one of my fondest memories of him.
 He lived his life that way.
 And he had huge dreams and huge fantasies, and he always took us all with him.”

 Like his friends Eisler and St. John, Engstrom didn’t stay on for the Xbox project.
 He left Microsoft and started Wildseed, a predecessor of the iPhone that was dubbed a “smart entertainment phone” accessory.
 It was a quirky invention.
 AOL acquired Wildseed in 2005, and Engstrom became senior vice president of mobile at AOL.